 Moonshot is a fast, Pandas-based backtester that supports daily or intraday data, multi-strategy backtests and parameter scans, and live trading.
 It is well-suited for running cross-sectional strategies or screens involving hundreds or even thousands of securities.

 Learn more about Moonshot in the usage guide.

 Moonshot works with equities, futures, and currencies.
 For futures, individual contracts or continuous contracts can be used.

-Live trading with Moonshot can be thought of as running a backtest on up-to-date historical data and placing a batch of orders based on the latest signals generated by the backtest.
+Live trading with Moonshot can be thought of as running a backtest on up-to-date data and placing a batch of orders based on the latest signals generated by the backtest.

+You can live trade your Quantopian algo by porting it to Moonshot.
 If you need help, we offer a paid service for porting your Quantopian algo to QuantRocket.

 You can use Reuters Worldwide Fundamentals.
 Check out the Reuters fundamentals data guide page.

 Yes, but for large universes of stocks your strategy will need to utilize a bar size larger than 1-minute (for example, 15 or 30 minutes).
 See the usage guide regarding the total data quantity for intraday strategies in Moonshot.